 People from Michigan played a critical role in the American Revolution.
 This program will allow students to explore their motivations for participating in the war, and will provide an overview of the numerous contributions the Anishnaabek and other indigenous people made in shaping the outcome of the Revolution.
 This is a VIRTUAL program.
 Target audience: 5th Grade.

-A brand new natural history outreach program for the 2021-22 school year!
 In order to survive winter, animals in the North Woods of Michigan adapt in many amazing ways.
 This interactive presentation will explore what plants and animals need to survive, the climate of our region, and why the seasons change.
 Using animal mounts, photos, and stories we’ll investigate the adaptations of animals such as owls, grouse, otters, fox, and beaver.
-This is a VIRTUAL program.
+This program is sold out for the 2022-23 school year.

 A variety of supporting materials you can use for your classroom are available for you at any time.